 Gibb River Road

-Archaeologists estimate that the Kimberley regions has tens of thousands of ancient rock carvings and paintings.
-The largest collection of these include the Gwion Gwion.
+Archaeologists estimate that the Kimberley regions have tens of thousands of ancient rock carvings and paintings.
+The largest collection of these includes the Gwion Gwion.
 At an estimated age of over 70,000 years, the particularly well preserved paintings depict the life and activities of an ancient civilization.

 Learn about Aboriginal culture first hand from the people established whose ancestors established settlements in the Windjana area.
 Tours last anywhere from one to five days and include camping beneath the stars.
 Ride camels along the beach, explore the history and uses of native plants and listen to the dream time stories of the elders.